aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-pages/_index.md

 }
 ```
 {{% alert color="primary" %}}
-See working with pages in PS document in [Java](/page/java/ps/working-with-pages/) and [C++](/page/cpp/ps/working-with-pages/).
+See working with the pages in PS documents in [Java](/page/java/ps/working-with-pages/) and [C++](/page/cpp/ps/working-with-pages/).
 {{% /alert %}}

-Following code snippet creates also 2-paged PS document, but by 7 steps:
+The following code snippet creates also a 2-paged PS document, but with 7 steps:
-1. Create output stream for resulting PS file.
+1. Create an output stream for the resulting PS file.
 2. Create [PsSaveOptions](https://reference.aspose.com/page/net/aspose.page.eps.device/pssaveoptions/) object with default options.
 3. Create multi-paged PsDocument with already created output stream and save options.
-In this case the first page is already opened and it's size is default page size of the document (A4 in Portrait orientation).
+In this case, the first page is already opened and its size is the default page size of the document (A4 in Portrait orientation).
 4. Close the page.
-5. Open the second page with new size.
+5. Open the second page with a new size.
 6. Close the page.
 7. Save the document.
-This way of adding pages is usefull when document has 1 page or it is uknown if it will be 1- or 2-paged document.
+This way of adding pages is useful when the document has 1 page or it is unknown if it will be a 1- or 2-paged document.

 ```C#
 //Create an output stream for PostScript document